-The attendance policy for this course is: If an extenuating circumstance arises and you are not able to come to class, notify the instructor immediately and the instructor will work with you to help you to make up the work you will miss.
+The attendance policy for this course is: If an extenuating circumstance arises and you are not able to come to class, notify the instructor immediately and the instructor will work with you to make up the work you missed.

 For financial aid purposes, attendance is measured by participation in the course.
 Instructors can determine your level of participation in several ways.
 Some of those ways are: